bawilc01/devops_simple_app_deploy/README.md

 # Step 3: Write terraform script to deploy the app using github actions ci/cd
 Have familiarity with terraform and github actions separately.

-# Step 4: add db backend for saving CRUD operations
+# Step 4: Add db backend for saving CRUD operations
 Will use mysql or postgres.
 May explore nosql option such as mongo.